thiren/angular-seed/README.md

 ## Testing

 ### Running Unit Tests
 The angular-seed app comes preconfigured with unit tests.
 These are written using a combination of the [Mocha][mocha] testing framework, the [Chai][chai] assertion library and [Sinon][sinon] which allows us to write standalone test spies, stubs and mocks.
-We run the unit tests using the [Karma Test Runner][karma].
+We run the unit tests using the [Karma][karma] test runner.
 We provide a Karma configuration file to run them.

 * The configuration is found in the `karma.conf.js` file
 * The unit tests are found next to the code they are testing or in the `tests/unit` directory and are named as `<file-name>.spec.js`